torchbox/k8s-ts-ingress/docs/index.md

 * 1.0.0-alpha9 (unreleased):
     * Feature: the `tls-minimum-version` annotation was implemented.
     * Feature: the global ConfigMap was implemented.
-    * Feature: the `tls-certificates` configmap option was implemented.
+    * Feature: the `tls-certificates` ConfigMap option was implemented.
     * Feature: built-in TS healthchecks were implemented.
+    * Feature: the `domain-access-list` ConfigMap option was implemented.
     * Bug fix: a request for `/` on an Ingress which had `rewrite-target` set on its default path would crash.
     * Bug fix: annotations which are host-specific rather than path-specific